Clubfoot: Epidemiology

-Birth prevalence of clubfoot varies between 0.51 and 2.03/1,000 live births in Low to middle income countries.
-It is one of the most common birth defects affecting the legs.
-Clubfoot is more common in firstborn children and males, who are twice as likely to be affected as females.
-It is more common among Māori people, and less common among Chinese people.
+Birth prevalence of clubfoot varies between 0.51 and 2.03/1,000 live births in low and middle-income countries (LMICs).

-Clubfoot disproportionally affects those in low and middle-income countries (LMICs).
+Clubfoot disproportionally affects those in LMICs.
 About 80% of those with clubfoot, or approximately 100,000 children per year as of 2018, are born in LMICs.

 History

 Pharaohs Siptah and Tutankhamun had clubfeet, and the condition appears in Egyptian paintings.
 Indian texts (c.
 1000 BC) and Hippocrates (c.
 400 BC) describe treatment.
 In 1823, Delpech presented a new procedure to treat the condition.
 The new method, known as tenotomy, involved the cutting of the Achilles tendon.
 The surgical procedure had complications such as infections.

+Lord Byron was club-footed of his right foot.
+Some modern medical authors maintain that it was a consequence of infantile paralysis (poliomyelitis), and others that it was a dysplasia, a failure of the bones to form properly.

+Talleyrand might have had a congenital clubfoot, which if his uncle did as well, could have been genetic.
+In any case, his handicap made him unable to follow his father into a military career, leaving the obvious career of the Church.